Visit this beautiful nature reserve which is home to lots of interesting plants and animals

 A famous smuggler, Isaac Gulliver, moved to the area in 1870 and there’s a trail named after him that you can follow which leads you round the countryside surrounding Millhams Mead.

-You can pick up a copy of the Gulliver’s Trail guide at local libraries or get in touch with our parks team to request one.
+You can pick up a copy of the Gulliver’s Trail guide at Kingfisher Barn Visitor Centre.
 There are also guided walks throughout the year.

 Use our map to find out where Millhams Mead and our other parks and nature reserves are.
 If you’d like to find out more about how we care for our natural spaces read our management plan.